-- Up-to-date for eligible COVID-19 doses: People are classified as up-to-date for eligible COVID-19 doses based on age group: - 0-4 primary series received - 5-11 primary series + one booster vaccine, or primary series and not yet eligible for booster vaccine (i.e. less than 183 days since primary series) - 12+ primary series + all eligible booster vaccines and not greater than 183 days since last booster dose, or primary series and not yet eligible for booster vaccine (i.e. less than 183 days since primary series) - Client health region/branch indicates the most recently available information on where a person resides and does not necessarily indicate where that person received the vaccine
+- Up-to-date for eligible COVID-19 doses: People are classified as up-to-date for eligible COVID-19 doses based on age group: - 0-4 primary series received - 5-11 primary series + all eligible booster vaccines and not greater than 183 days since last booster dose, or primary series and not yet eligible for booster vaccine (i.e. less than 183 days since primary series) - 12+ primary series + all eligible booster vaccines and not greater than 183 days since last booster dose, or primary series and not yet eligible for booster vaccine (i.e. less than 183 days since primary series) - Client health region/branch indicates the most recently available information on where a person resides and does not necessarily indicate where that person received the vaccine